 The high carotenoid content in oranges helps in maintaining respiratory health during both normal and pregnancy phases (7).

-8. Benefits skin
+8. Keeps the skin healthy

 Vitamin C in oranges offers two beauty benefits.
 The antioxidative effect keeps the skin moist and taut, and also helps you deal with acne, which is a common problem during pregnancy (8).